TempleDSS/data-capsule-appliance/README.md

 ### Prerequisites

 You need to install Ansible in the machine that you are using for host provisioning.
 Refer to http://docs.ansible.com/ansible/latest/intro_installation.html for more details.
+In the host machine, you need to have ssh and python installed (for Ansible).

 ### Deploying